shaojwa/prog/practice.md

 ## destroy/shutdown function should be idempotent
 shutdown/destroy function should be called multiple times whiout side effects.

-## to find the best place of a line of code
+## find the best place for each line of code
 every line of code should in the best place of the code-tree we know that program should be designed in levels from top down in logic.